0v0e/0v0e/README.md

 ## 🔍 About Me

-I'm a very passionate Information Technology student at George Mason University, concentrating in Cybersecurity.
+I'm a passionate Information Technology student at George Mason University, concentrating in Cybersecurity.
 My journey into technology began in childhood, troubleshooting networks and resolving tech issues for friends and family.
 I also began  experimenting with my home network — simulating traffic congestion, running stress tests, and safely isolating environments to understand how systems respond under pressure.
 This early fascination evolved into a dedicated pursuit of cybersecurity, aiming to protect systems from unseen threats.

 ---